Scottish Blackface: History

 The origins of the breed are uncertain.
 It originated south of the Anglo-Scottish border, and did not arrive in the Highlands of Scotland until the second half of the eighteenth century.
 It replaced the earlier Scottish Dun-face or Old Scottish Shortwool, a Northern European short-tailed sheep type probably similar to the modern Shetland.

-There are several types of Blackface in the United Kingdom, including the Perth variety, which is large-framed and coarse-woolled, and found mainly in north-east Scotland, in Devon, in Cornwall and in Northern Ireland; the medium-framed Lanark type, with shorter wool, found in much of Scotland and in parts of Ireland; and the Northumberland Blackface, which is large with relatively soft wool.
+There are several types of Blackface in the United Kingdom, including the Perth variety, which is large-framed and coarse-woolled, and found mainly in north-east Scotland, in Devon, in Cornwall and in Northern Ireland; the medium-framed Lanark type, with shorter wool, found in much of Scotland and in parts of Ireland; the more compact Galloway or Newton Stewart type, distributed in western and south-western Scotland, where rainfall is higher; and the smaller Lewis type of the Western Isles.
+There is also a Northumberland Blackface, which is large with relatively soft wool, but is not classed as a distinct type.

+The Blackface is the most numerous sheep breed of the United Kingdom: in the last decade of the twentieth century, approximately 14% of all ewes in the country were of this breed.
+In the early 2000s there were some 1.5±to million ewes, about half as many again as the number of Welsh Mountain ewes and more than double the number of Swaledale.
+It is also present in small numbers in Canada, Colombia, France, Nepal, Norway and the USA.

 Characteristics

 The Blackface is always horned.
 The face and legs are black, sometimes with white markings.
+Average body weights of sheep kept on hill pasture are approximately 50 kg for ewes and 80 kg for rams; sheep kept on lowlands may reach greater weights, up to 65 kg for ewes.

 Use

 The Blackface is reared principally for meat production, usually through cross-breeding.
-Blackface ewes are commonly put to Blue-faced Leicester rams to produce the Scottish Mule or Scottish Greyface.
-Ewes of this cross-breed retain some characteristics of each parent – maternal qualities and hardiness from the dam, and fecundity and meat quality from the sire – and are much used in commercial lowland sheep-rearing.
+Blackface ewes are commonly put to rams of crossing sire breeds: the Scotch Mule results from the cross with Blue-faced Leicester rams, and the Greyface from crossing with Border Leicester.
+Ewes of these cross-breeds retain some characteristics of each parent – maternal qualities and hardiness from the dam, and fecundity and meat quality from the sire – and are much used in commercial lowland sheep-rearing.

 The wool is very coarse, with a fibre diameter of 28±– μm and a staple length of about 250±– mm.
 It may be used for mattresses, for carpets, or to make tweed.